-- All laboratories must participate in nationally recognised External Quality Assurance (EQA) schemes for all tests provided where available. - A competency framework must be available outlining necessary competencies and persons deemed competent to undertake each task. - All laboratories must clearly demonstrate that they are compliant with UKAS ISO15189 standards for competencies and training.
+- Robust and reliable transport system that meets the needs of the local service - Robust and reliable IT system with a shared LIMS system - All laboratories must participate in nationally recognised External Quality Assurance (EQA) schemes for all tests provided where available. - A competency framework must be available outlining necessary competencies and persons deemed competent to undertake each task. - All laboratories must clearly demonstrate that they are compliant with UKAS ISO15189 standards for competencies and training.